timewave-computer/time-bandits/docs/system_contract.md

 ## Ownership and Resource Flow

 - Each resource has exactly one owner program at any time.
+- The ResourceLedger enforces the single-owner invariant globally.
 - Resources move between programs only via:
   - EscrowToProgram
   - ClaimFromProgram
   - InvokeProgram (with arguments)
 - No program can modify another program's memory directly.
 - All cross-program transfers leave a trace record in the execution log.
+- Every resource transfer is verified by the EffectInterpreter.

 ## Time and Causality